The 10 Best Social Media Marketing Jobs

 Not bad, right?

 There are tons of open jobs which means you have a lot of options to choose from.
-This is just one job portal though.
+Also, this is just one job portal within many others.

 9. Social Media Manager Remote

-As a social media manager remote, you’ll work remotely.
+As a social media manager remote, you’ll not be required to be physically at the company.
 The job description remains the same with the only difference being that you can work from anywhere as per your convenience.

 Depending on the business, you can have a fairly flexible job description.
 For instance, you might not be involved in strategy development.